zhouyl/flowblade/docs/components/navigation/breadcrumb.md

 | `href` | `string` | `null` | Link URL |
 | `icon` | `string` | `null` | Icon name |
 | `current` | `bool` | `false` | Whether this is the current page |

+### Style Props

+Breadcrumb and BreadcrumbItem support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Sizes